Virginia lawmakers vote to legalize marijuana in 2024 - WTMJ

 Lawmakers last year decriminalized marijuana, making simple possession a civil penalty that can be punished by a fine of no more than $25.

+Virginians who have a marijuana-related conviction, have family members with a conviction, or live in an area that is economically distressed could qualify as social equity applicants who would get preference for licenses to get into the marijuana marketplace as cultivators, wholesalers, processors and retailers.

+The largest portion of the tax revenue from marijuana sales would go toward funding pre-K for at-risk kids.

-The three-year delay in legalizing simple possession drew sharp criticism from the American Civil Liberties Union of Virginia, Marijuana Justice and other racial justice advocacy groups.
+The bill drew sharp criticism from the American Civil Liberties Union of Virginia and and other racial justice advocacy groups.

-“This bill does not advance the cause of equal justice or racial justice in Virginia.
-It is the product of a closed-door legislative process that has prioritized the interests of recreational marijuana smokers over people and communities of color,” the groups said in a statement before the vote.

-But Sen. Adam Ebbin, the chief sponsor of the Senate bill, said the compromise agreement is a good start on legalization.
+“Today, the Virginia General Assembly failed to legalize marijuana for racial justice.
+Lawmakers paid lip service to the communities that have suffered decades of harm caused by the racist War on Drugs with legislation that falls short of equitable reform and delays justice,” the ACLU said in a tweet.

 Groups that opposed legalization entirely have said they are concerned that it could result in an increase in drug-impaired driving crashes and the use of marijuana among youth.